In yesterday’s post, When Spending the Holiday with Family is Like Walking Into a Minefield, suggestion #5 reads: See the humor whenever you can.

 Much more fun to step outside the situation, observe and not care so much.
 So what if Uncle Milton has to dig up that tired, old story of how cute you were when you were five and sang the Oscar Meyer jingle in the middle of Mass?
 Let it go and make gagging gestures where he can’t see you.

 Granted it becomes a lot tougher if the stories are truly heinous or hurtful.
 In that case, why are you anywhere near Uncle Milton?
 Spare yourself and make other plans if you possibly can (Suggestion #3).

 In most other situations, a bit of creativity is always welcome.
+Humor really is being creative with a smile.
 I especially liked this idea from the article, Food, Kin and Tension at Thanksgiving.
-It's genius!
+It’s genius!

 Betsy said her cousin also complained of holiday meal tension with